 Vacant apartments or homes are a major fact of life in Linton City Center.
 The current real estate vacancy rate here is 16.1%.
 This is higher than the rate of vacancies in 81.5% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-In addition, the Linton City Center neighborhood stands out for having an average per capita income lower than 95.1% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Linton City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.1% of the neighborhoods in America.

 Would you like to be able to ride your bike to work?
 If you are attracted to the idea of getting a little exercise of the two-wheeled type while reducing your carbon footprint, bicycling to work might be the answer.
 But which neighborhood you live in can make this either impossible, or alternatively, a great and realistic option.
 NeighborhoodScout's analysis revealed that the Linton City Center neighborhood is a fantastic option for bicycle commuters, as 3.2% of commuters here do ride their bikes to and from work on a daily basis.
 This is a higher amount than we found in 96.2% of the neighborhoods in America.